 Open Safe mode using a recovery drive

 If your PC is booting, you don’t need to use this method.
 But if you want to boot into Safe mode on an unbootable PC, you can use the recovery drive.
-If you want to prepare the recovery drive, please refer to our how to make a Windows 10 recovery drive guide for step-by-step directions.
+If you want to prepare the recovery drive, please refer to our how-to-make Windows 10 recovery drive guide for step-by-step directions.

 Here is how to use the recovery drive to boot into Windows 10 Safe mode.